My Journey with Food

 Since my cancer diagnosis, it has been non-stop learning.

-I have spent years in school becoming a nutritional enthusiast, a kitchen muse, and a food and body advocate.
+I have spent years in school becoming a nutritional enthusiast, a kitchen muse, and a food and body advocate, receiving certifications in Holistic Nutrition, Culinary Nutrition, and Eating Psychology.
 My kitchen is now a joyful and creative space.
-I have learned how to listen to my body, reuniting it with athleticism and dance.
+I have learned how to listen to my body, reuniting it with athleticism, dance, and the magical outdoors.
 My amazing husband and charismatic young son keep me motivated and inspired (and never seem to mind being my taste testers!).

 We live in a tiny little mountain town called Ymir, nestled in the Kootenays, in British Columbia, Canada, where the people are loving and quirky, the water is clean, the mountains fill my lungs and soul, and active living is just our way of life.

-My life’s story with food has taught me to embrace every moment with gratitude and compassion.
-And I hope to pass this along.
+My life’s story with food has taught me to embrace every moment with gratitude and compassion, to listen to life’s teachings, and that believing in oneself is half the battle.

 So if you’ve made it this far, thank you for being here, and I hope we can connect soon!